Jubatian/rrpge-spec/specs/inputdev.rst

 field):

 - The capability to use touch.
-This indicates that the application is touch - aware, that is it will use the appropriate kernel functions to set up touch sensitive areas to make it's digital inputs functional even if physical digital inputs can not be provided at all by the host.
+This indicates that the application is touch - aware, that is it will use the appropriate kernel calls to set up touch sensitive areas to make it's digital inputs functional even if physical digital inputs can not be provided at all by the host.
 This flag suggests the host that it does not need to resort to some awkward emulation to